 Furosemide is the generic name for a commonly prescribed potent loop diuretic.
-Other loop diruetics include torsemide (Diuver), bumetanide (Bumex), and ethacrynic acid (Edecrin).
+Other loop diuretics include torsemide (Diuver), bumetanide (Bumex), and ethacrynic acid (Edecrin).

 Lasix is the brand name of Furosemide and is one of the most commonly used loop diuretics.

-High levels of uric acid in the blood is the underlying cause of gout.
-This can occur for a number of reasons including diet, medications, genetics, or underexcretion of urate from the kidneys.
+High levels of uric acid in the blood are the underlying cause of gout.
+This increase can occur for several reasons, including diet, medications, genetics, or underexcretion of urate from the kidneys.
 Diuretics have been associated with hyperuricemia and gout.

-Excessive use of diuretics may cause hypovolemia which may manifest as dehydration with skin tenting and excessive thirst and also low blood pressure.
+Excessive use of diuretics may cause hypovolemia which may manifest as dehydration with skin tenting and excessive thirst as well as low blood pressure.

 Inhibition of the Na+, K+, 2Cl transporter causes a failure of reabsorption of calcium which may cause hypocalcemia.
 Hypocalcemia may manifest as ECG changes, muscle spasms, or tetany.
-Remember Chvostek sign and Trousseau's sign are indicators of hypocalcemia.
+Remember, the Chvostek sign and Trousseau's sign are indicators of hypocalcemia.

-Because loop diuretics prevent reabsorption of sodium and chloride ions in the loop of Henle, there is an increased amount of sodium and water that passes through the collecting tubules.
-This causes a reflex secretion of potassium into the urine by increased aldosterone secretion.
-Also, volume depletion due to increased urine output causes increased secretion of aldosterone which further increases the secretion of potassium into the collecting duct and into the urine, leading to hypokalemia.
+Because loop diuretics prevent the reabsorption of sodium and chloride ions in the loop of Henle, there is an increased amount of sodium and water that passes through the collecting tubules.
+This increase causes a reflex secretion of potassium into the urine by increased aldosterone secretion.
+Also, volume depletion due to increased urine output causes increased secretion of aldosterone, further increasing the secretion of potassium into the collecting duct and the urine, leading to hypokalemia.